 So start that club, or take that organization to the next level.
-Not only will you learn invaluable lessons in dealing with different kinds of people, you’ll get to see firsthand the impact your leadership has on the lives of your peers.
+You learn invaluable lessons in dealing with different kinds of people.
+You’ll also get to see firsthand the impact your leadership has on the lives of your peers.
 Plus, you’ll show consulting firms that you have the drive and aptitude to be a top performer outside of the sterilized classroom environment.

 This is where you build skills in the real world.
-That on-campus or retail job may be nice, but it isn’t pushing you to grow, and it certainly isn’t helping you to skill up.
-Here, we’re talking about pursuing jobs that will help prepare you for your ultimate goal: think about launching that startup you’ve been dreaming about, or pursuing an internship with that Fortune 500 company, or really anything that will give you some practical, real-world experience in Excel and financial modeling.
+That on-campus or retail job may be nice, but it isn’t pushing you to grow, and it certainly isn’t helping you land that consulting internship.
+Here, we’re talking about pursuing jobs that will help prepare you for your ultimate goal.
+Think about launching that startup you’ve been dreaming about, or pursuing an internship with that Fortune 500 company.
+Really anything that will give you some practical, real-world experience in Excel and financial modeling.
 The best jobs are the ones where you get paid to learn.

 Let’s face it, you’re still young.
 Are you sure consulting is what you want to do?
 Have you explored other areas of potential interest?